-- 'Cared for Children 'A 'cared for child' is a child who is in the care of a local authority or who were previously in the care of a local authority, but ceased to be so because they were adopted (or became subject to a child arrangements order or special quardianship order) - 2.
+- Looked after children and previously looked after children, including those children who appear (to the Governors) to have been in State Care outside of England and ceased to be in State care as a result of being adopted. - 2.
 Children for whom there are particular medical or social reasons which, in the governors' view, justifies admission to a particular school.
 Supporting evidence from a registered professional, such as a medical practitioner, psychologist or social worker, must be provided which sets out the particular reasons why the school in question is the most suitable school and the difficulties that would be caused if the child had to attend another school.
 A panel of Governors will consider the information presented and will determine whether the evidence is sufficiently compelling to apply this criterion to the application.
 The Governors, if it is considered appropriate, will seek the views of the School Doctor or Educational Psychologist in the event of parents requesting admission on medical or psychological grounds.
 This criterion cannot be considered if the required documents have not been received.
 Few applications fall within this category. - 3.
-'Sibling' Sibling refers to pupils with brothers or sisters, step-brothers or step-sisters, half-brothers and half-sisters, adopted brothers or sisters living together as part of one household, already attending the preferred school, and expected to continue at the school in the following year. - 4.
+Siblings Learners with elder brothers or sisters, step-brothers or step-sisters, half-brothers or halfsisters, adopted brothers or adopted sisters, foster children, living together as part of one household, already attending the preferred school, and expected to continue at the school in the following school year. - 4.
 Children resident within the designated catchment zone of the school.
-Children will be classed within this category if they and their parents/carers are resident within the area served by the school on the closing date for applications. - 5.
-Children not resident within a school's local catchment zone but attending a school designated as a partner school for admissions purposes, as out-of-zone students.
+Children will be classed within this category if they and their parents/carers are resident within the area served by the school on the closing date for applications. - Children not resident within a school's local catchment zone but attending a school designated as a partner school for admissions purposes, as outof-zone students.
 These primary schools are:

 Acresfield Primary

 Guilden Sutton CE Primary

 Hoole CE Primary

 Mickle Trafford Village School

 Mill View Primary

 Newton Primary

 St Oswald's CE Aided Primary

 Saughall All Saints CE Primary

 Upton Heath CE Primary

 Upton Westlea Primary

-6. 'Distance' Pupils living nearest to the school measured in a straight line from the centrally plotted Basic Land and Property Unit point (BLPU) of the child's home address to the centrally plotted BLPU point of the school as defined by Local Land and Property Gazetteer (LLPG).
+'Distance' Pupils living nearest to the school measured in a straight line from the centrally plotted Basic Land and Property Unit point (BLPU) of the child's home address to the centrally plotted BLPU point of the school as defined by Local Land and Property Gazetteer (LLPG).